your-tools/tsrc/docs/ref/cli.md

 ## Usage

-tsrc init MANIFEST_URL [--group GROUP]
+tsrc init MANIFEST_URL [--group GROUP1, GROUP2]
 :   Initializes a new workspace.

     MANIFEST_URL should be a git URL containing a valid `manifest.yml` file.

-    The `-g,-group` can be used several times to specify which groups to use when cloning repositories.
+    The `-g,--groups`  option can be used to specify a list of groups to use when cloning repositories.

-    The `-s,--shallow` can be used to make shallow clone of all repositories.
+    The `-s,--shallow` option can be used to make shallow clone of all repositories.

-    If you want to add or remove a group in your workspace, you can re-run `tsrc init`.
+    If you want to add or remove a group in your workspace, you can edit the configuration file in `<workspace>/.tsrc/config.yml`

 tsrc foreach -- command --opt1 arg1